Ola-ykay/HR-Analysis/README.md

 - Good Performance

 ## Insights
- - Employee by years of service
+ - Employee by years of service: 196 employees have 5 years of service (highest group) and only 32 employees have 11 years of service (lowest group).
- - Employees by distance status
- - Employees by department
+ - Employees by distance status: 64% of employees live close to work,and 16% live very far from work.
+However, the 16% living far may be more vulnerable to fatigue or attrition.
+ - Employees by department: Research & Development has the highest headcount (824 employees).
+This means that the organization has a broad entry-level base with fewer employees in senior roles.
- - Attrition by department
+ - Attrition by department: Sales department has the highest attrition rate of 21.8%.
- - Attrition by job role
+ - Attrition by job role: Sales Representatives have the highest attrition rate (40.2%).
- - Overtime vs attrition
+ - Overtime vs attrition: Employees working overtime show 54% attrition, non-overtime employees show 46% attrition.
+Overtime is positively associated with employee turnover, indicating workload stress.
- - Attrition vs job satisfaction
+ - Attrition vs job satisfaction: Low satisfaction has 19.7% attrition, Medium satisfaction has 16.5% attrition, High satisfaction has 11.3% attrition.
+Lower job satisfaction significantly increases attrition risk.
- - Employees by job satisfaction
+ - Employees by job satisfaction: 569 employees has low job satifaction covering 38.7% of total employees.
+ - Performance rating by average salary hike: Excellent performers receive 61% of total average salary hikes while good performers receive 39%.
+Salary increments are performance-aligned, indicating a performance-based reward system.
+ -

+Analysis:
+A large proportion of employees fall into the low satisfaction category — this is a potential risk indicator.
  - Performance rating by average salary hike
  - Monthly income by job role
  - Employees by training time